Courage-1984/Dataset-Forge/docs/README_full.md

 - At the end, a visually distinct summary box shows all steps (run/skipped), both steganography sub-choices, and the zsteg results file path if produced.
 - The menu header is reprinted after returning to the workflow menu.
 - All output is Mocha-styled and visually consistent.

+### 🗂️ Enhanced Metadata Management (NEW July 2025)

+- **Batch Extract Metadata:**

+  1. Open the Enhanced Metadata Management menu from the main menu.
+  2. Select 'Batch Extract Metadata'.
+  3. Choose a folder, output format (CSV/SQLite), and output path.
+  4. Requires exiftool to be installed and in PATH.

+- **View/Edit Metadata:**

+  1. Select 'View/Edit Metadata' from the menu.
+  2. Enter the image file path.
+  3. View EXIF (Pillow) and full metadata (exiftool).
+  4. Optionally set or remove fields using exiftool.

+- **Filter by Metadata:**

+  1. Select 'Filter by Metadata'.
+  2. Choose metadata source (CSV/SQLite from batch extract).
+  3. Enter a pandas query string (e.g., 'ISO > 800 and Model == "Canon"').
+  4. View and/or export filtered results.

+- **Batch Anonymize Metadata:**
+  1. Select 'Batch Anonymize Metadata'.
+  2. Choose a folder and confirm operation.
+  3. All metadata will be stripped using exiftool.

+> **Note:** If exiftool is not found, you will be prompted to install it.
+See [Troubleshooting](troubleshooting.md) for help.

 > **Note:** Architecture diagrams in this documentation use Mermaid code blocks.
 No Python package is required; diagrams are rendered by supported Markdown viewers (e.g., GitHub, VSCode with Mermaid extension).
 >